Kevin-Niv/yolo/explanation.md

 - `docker compose up`

 ## Docker image tag naming standards
-used `docker image ls` to check images have tags as follows.
+Use `docker image ls` to check images have tags as follows.
   Images are tagged using this versioning (`v1.0.0`):
   - `kevinkipkemei/yolo-backend:v1.0.5`
   - `kevinkipkemei/yolo-client:v1.0.0`